Exagon, continuous 3D plater surface

 This surface instill in a innovative way the materiality of the plaster and produce light reflection that make the clothed object of an extraordinary preciosity.

 The Exagon texture is a three-dimensional Art Design lining, based on various prismatic modules, which are assembled together to create continuous wall coverings capable of solving direction changes of 90° while maintaining the continuity of shape and design.

-Such coating consists on modular elements assembled together using special engravings able to mask the discontinuous linking lines between the modules themselves and eliminating the finishing by grouting.
+Such coating consists on modular elements assembled together using mechanical anchors and special engravings able to mask the discontinuous linking lines between the modules themselves and eliminating the finishing by grouting.

 The different depths and inclinations of the transversal faces of the hexagonal elements create unique perspective effects, amplified by the origin and the intensity and quality of the light source.